Growing Witch Hazel in the Garden

 • The common witch hazel (H. virginiana) is noted for its good fall color, which is usually bright yellow, blooming from October to December.

 Choose its planting site carefully, because common witch hazel (H. virginiana) can grow 25 feet tall and just as wide.
 Vernal witch hazel (H. vernalis) is generally of smaller stature, maturing at a height of 6 to 10 feet.
 Witch hazels can be kept smaller with pruning once they are finished blooming.
 However, they really do best in large planting areas for average growth.
-With their shallow, slow-growing root systems, you should have plenty of room.
+With their shallow, slow-growing root systems, you should provide plenty of room.

 Being shade tolerant, witch hazel is often used for naturalizing wooded areas.
 However, these plants perform best in full sun (or, filtered shade in hot zones) and develop brighter fall foliage when planted in the open.

-Witch Hazel doesn’t require pruning.
+Witch hazel doesn’t require pruning.
 Due to their spreading growth habit, however, they may need to be occasionally pruned to maintain an upright form, or to allow for clearance beneath the canopy.
 The common witch hazel (H. virginiana) is especially prone to suckering as it colonizes, and these suckers should be removed to maintain a tidy appearance if so desired.

 Learn more about shrubs for fall landscaping.